tealpartners/handbook/Values.md

 ## Wide roles
-We don't have titels, predefined career paths, you-do-that-part-on-the-project things.
+We don't have titles, predefined career paths, you-do-that-part-on-the-project things.
+At Teal Partners, we try to maximize our people's energy.
+A perfect fit between a job that needs to be done and the person.
+Not only driven by experience and competences, but with an eye on personal development and interest.

 ## Careers
 seperate page?